 To reserve a spot, please call the Peabody Preparatory Office at 667-208-6640.

-for fall are on Saturday, August 29, 2015 10:00 am - 11:30 am in room L404.
-Please be prepared to sing at the audition and bring a music score for the pianist, if needed.
+Please check back for Fall 2017 dates.
+Be prepared to sing at the audition and bring a music score for the pianist, if needed.
 You can also sing something unaccompanied (ex: a folk song, Happy Birthday, or America the Beautiful).

 Basics of Singing 1